G\"odel-McKinsey-Tarski and (not quite) Blok-Esakia for Heyting-Lewis Implication

 The G\"{o}del-McKinsey-Tarski translation embeds intuitionistic logic into the modal classical logic $\lna{S4}$ by prefixing every subformula of an intuitionistic formula with $\Box$ \cite{God33,McKTar48}.
 This was extended to the class of all intermediate logics by Dummett and Lemmon \cite{DumLem59}.
 The structure of the lattice of intermediate logics was later investigated by Maksimova and Rybakov \cite{MakRyb74}, Blok \cite{Blo76} and Esakia \cite{Esa79,Esa19}.
 Most notably, this led to what is now known as the Blok-Esakia theorem, which classifies all modal companions of an intermediate logic and, as a corollary, establishes an isomorphism between the lattice of intermediate logics and the lattice of $\lna{S4}$-logics that satisfy the Grzegorczyk axiom.
 Fischer Servi and Shehtman further generalised it to embed intuitionistic logic with a normal unary modality into the bimodal classical logic $\lna{S4} \otimes \lna{K}$ \cite{Fis77,She79}.
 This was then exploited by Wolter and Zakharyaschev \cite{WolZak98,WolZak97} to transfer results on completeness, decidability, the finite model property, and tabularity between modal intuitionistic logic and bimodal classical logic.

 In this section we generalise the G\"{o}del-McKinsey-Tarski translation to an embedding $t$ of $\lan{L}_{\sto}$ into a bimodal classical language.
 We briefly recall some facts, fix notation for bimodal classical logic and define our syntactic translation in \rfsse{gen-sfk-frm}.
 Thereafter, in \rfsse{trans-frm}, we define translations from general $\sto$-frames to general $\sfk$-frames and vice versa, and examine their properties.
-In \rfsse{modal-comp} we define and investigate modal companions of $\iA$-logics.
-This all sets us up to prove an analogue of the Blok-Esakia theorem for $\iA$-logics in \rfsse{BE}.
-As a consequence we obtain an isomorpism between the lattice of $\iA$-logics and a certain sublattice of $(\lna{S4} \otimes \lna{K})$-logics.
-Moreover, it allows us to prove preservation properties between $\iA$-logics and their modal companions.
+In \rfsse{modal-comp} we define and investigate modal companions of $\iA$-logics, and prove that modal companions reflect decidability, Kripke completeness and the finite model property.
+That is, in order to prove that an $\iA$-logic has one of these properties it suffices to find a modal companion that does.